 What’s great about the A-frame:

-Perform repetitions of moving into and out of a slight sensation of stretch and make it quick, easy, and enjoyable!
+Move in and out of a light stretch and keep it easy and enjoyable!

 Making a Plan to Improve Your Joint Mobility